Three Of The Best So-Bad-They’re-Good Horror Movies That Are A Must-Watch For Genre Fans

 While the majority of genre fans are looking for the best horror movies, there is a niche audience that appreciates the bad ones.
 Of course, there are plenty of horror movies that are outright horrible and have little to offer.
-But from time to time, audiences are treated to a cult hit that’s categorized as being so bad they’re good.
+But from time to time, audiences are treated to a cult hit that’s categorized as being so bad, it’s good.
 Below are three titles of that subgenre that make for a lot of fun.

 Birdemic: Shock and Terror

 The fact that this horror movie was made is probably the only shock you will get from this outing.
 This movie is about a couple who must save humankind from a bunch of killer birds.
-Reportedly, this obviously self-financed film had a budget of less than $10,000.
+Reportedly, this (obviously) self-financed film had a budget of less than $10,000.
 But after watching it, you will probably feel like there are too many zeros in that figure.

 If you have ever been entertained by horror movies from the likes of Ed Wood, then buckle up for Birdemic.
 From cartoon animated birds to stuffed ones that are supposed to look alive, there is a lot of fun to be had with this horror romp.
 And for those that want an extra dose of laughter, RiffTrax, a show hosted by the former stars of Mystery Science Theater 3000, did a live episode covering Birdemic and it’s currently streaming on Amazon Prime.